 How Oral Appliances Work to Keep Your Airway Open

-It’s fairly simple: The device clamps onto your upper and lower teeth, much like a retainer.
-The upper and lower portions are connected via a piston and tube which only let the jaw retrude so far.
+Oral appliances clamp onto your upper and lower teeth, much like a retainer.
+The upper and lower portions of the oral device are connected via a piston and tube, which only let the jaw go back so far.

-As the muscles relax in deep sleep, the tubes bottom out and your chin is kept forward and the tongue can’t block the back of the airway.
+As the muscles relax in deep sleep, the tubes bottom out and your chin is kept forward so the tongue can’t block the airway.

-With the jaw and tongue pushed forward, the airway is kept open, keeping you breathing during a full cycle of deep stage sleep even though all the muscles in your body are completely relaxed.
+With the jaw and tongue pushed forward, the airway is kept open.
+This keeps you breathing during a full cycle of deep stage sleep, while still allowing all the muscles in your body to completely relax.

 How Oral Appliances Treat Bruxism